konnov/protocols-made-fun/_posts/2025-06-07-lean-epfd-completeness.md

 [Failure detectors][fd-wikipedia] seemed to be a good fit to me.
 These algorithms are relatively small, but require plenty of reasoning about time.

-Hence, I opened the [book][DP2011] (DP2011) on Reliable and Secure Distributed Programming by Christian Cachin, Rachid Guerraoui, and Luís Rodrigues and found the pseudo-code of the eventually-perfect failure detector (EPFD).
+Hence, I opened the book [DP2011] on Reliable and Secure Distributed Programming by Christian Cachin, Rachid Guerraoui, and Luís Rodrigues and found the pseudo-code of the eventually-perfect failure detector (EPFD).
 If you have never heard of failure detectors, there are a few introductory lectures on YouTube, e.g., [this one][LINFO2345-5].
 Writing a decent TLA<sup>+</sup>-like specification of EPFD and its temporal properties in Lean took me about eight hours.
 Since temporal properties require us to reason about infinite executions, this required a bit of experimentation with Lean.
-Figuring out how to capture partial synchrony and fairness was the most interesting part of the exercise.
+Figuring out how to capture [partial synchrony][spec-partial-synchrony] and [fairness][spec-fairness] was the most interesting part of the exercise.
 I believe that this approach can be reused in many other protocol specifications.
 You can find the protocol specification and the properties in [Propositional.lean][].
+See [Section 2][spec-epfd] for detailed explanations.

-To prove correctness of EPFD, we have to show that it satisfies strong completeness and strong accuracy.
-See Section TBD.
+To prove correctness of EPFD, we have to show that it satisfies strong completeness and strong accuracy (see [temporal properties][]).
 I chose to start with strong completeness.
 The proof in the book is just four (!) lines long.
 In contrast to that, my proof of strong completeness in Lean is about 1 KLOC.
 It consists of 13 lemmas and 2 theorems.
-As one professor once asked me: *Do you want to convince a machine that distributed algorithms are correct?* Apparently, it takes more effort to convince a machine than to convince a human.
+As one professor once asked me:
+*Do you want to convince a machine that distributed algorithms are correct?*
+Apparently, it takes more effort to convince a machine than to convince a human.
 By a machine, I mean a proof assistant such as Lean, not an LLM, which would be easy to convince in pretty much anything.
 The real reason for that is that we take a lot of things about computations for granted, whereas Lean requires them to be explained.
-For instance, if a process $q$ crashes when the global clock value is $t$, it seems obvious that no process $p$ can receive a message from $q$ with the timestamp above $t$.
+For instance, if a process $q$ crashes when the global clock value is $t$, it seems obvious that no process $p$ can receive a message from
+$q$ with the timestamp above $t$.
 Not so fast, this has to be proven!
 For the impatient, the complete proofs can be found in [PropositionalProofs.lean][].
+See [Section 3][proving-completeness] for detailed explanations.

 It took me about 35 hours to finish the proof of strong completeness.
 I remember to have a working proof for a *pair* of processes $p$ and $q$ after the 25 hour mark already.
 However, the property in the book is formulated over all processes, not just a pair.
 Proving the property over all processes took me